zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 ## Recap
 We accomplished alot in just 15 minutes!

-* Deploy an Autonomous Database instance that is optimized for data warehousing workloads
+* Deployed an Autonomous Database instance that is optimized for data warehousing workloads
-* Use Autonomous Database tools to load and link data lake sources
+* Used Autonomous Database tools to load data lake sources
 * Use advanced SQL to uncover issues and possibilities